Potato Rosti with Smoked Salmon

 Crisp Brunch Bites

-These little potato rosti are simple but feel special once they are topped with sour cream, smoked salmon, and dill.
-The base is crisp and golden, the sour cream adds cool richness, and the smoked salmon brings enough salt and silkiness to make each bite feel complete.
+These little potato rosti feel special once they are topped with sour cream, smoked salmon, and dill.
+The base should be crisp and golden, with enough structure to hold the toppings without turning heavy.

 Nutrition Facts